 Everybody finds Youtube video ads annoying especially if they happen at a crucial moment in the video you are actually trying to watch.
-If you don’t want to pay for the premium ad-free Youtube subscription, you could try one of several browser extensions that are available which attempt to block Youtube Ads altogether.
-Unfortunately, all of these extensions only tend to work to varying degrees for varying lengths of time and it is a safe bet to say that none are or remain 100% effective.
+If you don’t want to pay for a premium ad-free Youtube subscription, you could try one of several browser extensions that are available which attempt to block Youtube Ads altogether.
+Unfortunately, all of these extensions tend to work only to varying degrees for varying lengths of time and it is a safe bet to say that none are or remain 100% effective.
 One of the major reasons for this is that Youtube itself is likely actively trying to prevent such extensions from working properly.
 After all, Youtube makes its money from showing you ads or from selling you a subscription to go ad-free.
-As a result, an extension that might be working today may not work tomorrow as an endless game of cat and mouse plays out between Youtube and the ad-blocking browser extension developers.
+So an ad-blocking extension that might be working today may not work tomorrow as an endless game of cat and mouse plays out between Youtube and the ad-blocking browser extension developers.

 Skipping Youtube Ads

-One way to get around having to watch so many video ads is to accept that some video ads (the ones you can’t skip) are always going to show and concentrate on getting rid of the ads that Youtube actually allows you to skip.
-The ‘Skip Ads’ button appears a short time after some video ads start playing providing us with an opportunity to skip both the ad that is currently playing and any subsequent one.
-Clicking on the Skip Ads button significantly reduces the number of ads we are forced to watch but requires us to physically interact with the computer to accomplish it.
+One way to get around having to watch so many video ads is to first accept that some video ads (the ones you can’t skip) are always going to show and then concentrate on getting rid of the ads that Youtube actually allows you to skip.
+The Skip Ads button appears a short time after some video ads start playing providing us with an opportunity to skip both the current ad and any subsequent one.
+Clicking on the Skip Ads button significantly reduces the number of ads we are forced to watch but requires us to physically interact with the mobile device or computer to accomplish it.

-Voice Control on your Mac
+Skipping Youtube Ads on your Mac

-Ideally, Apple’s personal assistant, Siri, which is available on macOS, should be able to be called upon to deal with Youtube video ad-skipping on your behalf.
-Unfortunately, this idea is a non-starter since Siri on the Mac cannot be activated through voice alone.
-Instead, you have to physically interact with your Mac to get Siri to listen to you in the first place, which defeats the objective of skipping video ads without using your hands.
-However, Macs have another more ancient voice control system within the Accessibility controls found in System Preferences.
-Known as Voice Control, when it is enabled, you can essentially control almost anything on your Mac using your voice alone.
+As on iPhones and iPads, Apple’s personal assistant, Siri, which is also available on macOS, can also be called upon to activate Voice Control on a Apple Mac as well.
+Unfortunately, however, unlike a mobile device, Siri on a Mac cannot be activated through voice alone.
+Instead, you have to physically interact with your Mac to get Siri to listen to you in the first place (assuming Siri is enabled in System Preferences), which partially defeats the objective of skipping video ads without using your hands.
+Once Siri is active however, it can activate Voice Control, as on a mobile device, by you saying something like 'Hey Siri, turn on Voice Control'.

 Once inside the Accessibility interface, scroll down and choose Voice Control.
 Here, you can turn Voice Control on when it is needed by clicking on the ‘Enable VoIce Control’ checkbox: